Looking for More Ways to Save?

 Only the account owner can withdraw money from the account.
-The minimum withdrawal amount is $50, and each distribution from your account will consist of a portion of your contributions and a portion of your account's earnings.
+There is no minimum withdrawal amount, and each distribution from your account will consist of a portion of your contributions and a portion of your account's earnings.
 Distributions will be paid by check and we will send a confirmation of the distribution.
 For each distribution, you must send the completed and signed College Savings Distribution Request Form to us.

 When taking money out of your SMART529 College Savings Plan, please read the information regarding the two types of distributions: qualified distributions and non-qualified distributions.